winfried-ripken/winfried-ripken.github.io/_pages/about.md

   - /about.html
 ---

-I am a machine learning researcher at [Merantix Momentum](https://merantix-momentum.com/).
-I am passionate about finding ways to apply advances in machine learning to real-world problems.
+I am a PhD student in the group of [Stefan Chmiela](https://www.bifold.berlin/research/workgroups/view/workgroups-detail/machine-learning-for-molecular-simulation-in-quantum-chemistry) and a member of the BIFOLD grad school.
+I am passionate about finding ways to apply advances in machine learning to problems in the natural sciences.
+Before, I was a full-time machine learning researcher at [Merantix Momentum](https://merantix-momentum.com/) working on Graph Neural Networks and interpretability.

-My main interests include Graph Neural Networks (GNNs), especially in combination with physics problems and interpretable ML on tabular data.